SNIFFERDOG: the backstory

 Persuaded by Charlie Gillett in 1979 to get some recognition for the songs he’d been writing since his teens, he put together a band (featuring the great Roy Dodds on drums and the soon-to-be superstar producer Robin Millar on guitar) and began performing.

 But as it became obvious that extreme stage fright was a perfect recipe for a drug addled and miserable future, he fell back into the day job.

 Subsequently whenever he was editing (rock videos for everyone from Madness and Madonna to Thomas Dolby and Ryuichi Sakamoto, and award winning documentaries for Nick Broomfield, Kim Longinotto, Saul Dibb, Laura Fairrie, Sarah McCarthy and many long suffering others) he could routinely be heard whimpering, “but I don’t want to be cutting films - I just want to SING!”

-15 years in the making, The Strange Ways Of Love is a collection of ten songs, produced and made beautiful by Roy Dodds and a full supporting cast of extravagantly talented musicians, including Cameron Louis Warren, Tyrena Agy, Vashti Gleave, Graham Henderson, Hugh Burns and the illustrations of Rufus Dexter.
+15 years in the making The Strange Ways Of Love is a collection of ten songs, produced by Roy Dodds with a full supporting cast of fabulous musicians, including Cameron Louis Warren, Tyrena Agyemang, Vashti Gleave, Graham Henderson, and Hugh Burns, and featuring the illustrations of Rufus Dexter.

 Physical copies of The Strange Ways Of Love can be obtained for £10 plus postage (all proceeds going to Haematology Cancer Care) from email@example.com

 Support the NHS, fight the Tory cuts (sic).